 Since 1948, Colorado Law has provided legal clinics to students and the community.
 By handling actual cases, students make the transition from legal theory to legal practice.
 We take pride in the fact that our clinics provide free legal services to many community members who could not otherwise hire an attorney.
 Clinics play a large role in achieving our values of civic engagement and social responsibility.

-American Indian Law Clinic – As one of the first American Indian law clinics in the nation, students gain faculty-supervised experience providing legal assistance in a variety of matters, including tribal sovereignty, child welfare, preservation of tribal identity, employment discrimination, public benefits, preservation of Native lands, and more.
+American Indian Law Clinic – As one of the first American Indian law clinics in the nation, students gain faculty-supervised experience providing legal assistance in a variety of domestic and international matters, including tribal sovereignty, preservation of tribal identity, employment discrimination, preservation of Native lands and resources, and more.

 Civil Practice Clinic – Students represent clients in employment law/wage claims.

 Criminal Defense Clinic – Starting in 1948, as the first criminal defense clinic in the nation, students are taught basic criminal practice skills and represent clients in actual cases, from beginning to end, in municipal and county courts in Boulder County.

 Criminal/Immigration Defense Clinic - Students represent noncitizen clients in both criminal and immigration court, including applicants for Deferred Action for Childhood Arrivals